k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

     According to this decision, Studio will not alert you later that this column was removed at the source.

-  * *Remove* from table and be aligned with the source table.
+  * *Remove* from table and align with the source table.

 * **Not In Use** at the LU table, while existing at the source data table: